wang9hu/cheatsheets-and-misc/mySQLNote.md

   - `AND`:
   - `OR`:
   - `NOT`:
-  - `AS`: rename a column or table with an alias which will show up in the result and only exists for the duration of the query.
+  - `AS`: rename a column or table with an alias which will show up in the result and only exists for the duration of the query. ( [SQL Alias](https://www.sqltutorial.org/sql-alias/) )
     <br>
   - join tables: set up search area
     - `INNER JOIN`: only overlapping part of two tables